tquangsdh20/text2ipa/README.md

 #### Parameters:

 - `bulk` : The list of text want to convert to IPA
-- `language` : Choose between English US and English UK ('am', 'br' or 'fr')
+- `language` : Choose between English US and English UK ('en' or 'fr')
-- `proxy` : Optional parameter

 #### For instance: